Rakeshvd/AI-and-IoT-based-smart-forest-monitoring-and-food-quality-checking/README.md

       Sensor that provide essential data for monitoring of forest like temperature,humidity,soil moisture etc are attached to a tree.
       This box of sensors also has a HC05 bluetooth device.We then use smartphone app that is connected to this sensor box to give input         commands.
       In this app we can visualize the real-time data via cloud(Ubidot).
 In order to get extra data we can just use speech-to-text feature       that extracts other essential features like age of tree(from stress sensor) etc via Firebase.
+      There are 3 sensors attached to esp module:
+      * Soil moisture sensor
+      * Fire sensor

 2.Deep learning for forest food quality testing.
 AlexNet